maxtepkeev/python-redmine/docs/resources/issue_category.rst

 Supported keyword arguments:

 * **reassign_to_id** (optional).
-When there are issues assigned to the category you are deleting, this parameter lets you reassign these issues to the category with given id
+When there are issues assigned to the category you are deleting, this parameter lets you reassign these issues to the category with given id.

 .. code-block:: python